 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!

 Juniper berries are the primary flavoring agent for gin, and they are in an ingredient in my Infused Winter Gin recipe.
 In fact, the name “gin” is derived from either the French or Dutch (no one knows for sure) word for Juniper.
 But, Juniper berries are good for way more than just gin…

 The “berries” are actually fleshy cones, not true berries at all, that are usually covered with a white powdery bloom.
-That bloom is actually wild yeast, and I have used the berries to make my own wild yeast starter for homebrewing.
+That bloom is actually wild yeast, and you can use the berries to make your own wild yeast starter for homebrewing.

 Beautiful and fragrant, Juniper trees have become a favorite of mine over the years.
 They often have a gnarly and weathered look to them that I find pleasant.

 Dried Juniper berries are commonly used as a spice or flavoring agent in brines and meat, particularly for game birds and venison.
 I have use dried Juniper berries in my sauerkraut and love the subtle flavor it gives.
 Dried juniper berries can purchased here from Mountain Rose Herbs.